somphene/somphene.github.io/log/_posts/2020-05-05-01-empirical-observations-on-language.md

 * Introduced universal concept of Language to refer to all structures.
 * Introduced a universal Calculus with notions of Differentiation and Integration to study transformations of different Phases of a  Language.
 This concept of Phase Transformations of a Language generalizes Thermodynamics as a prototype Empirical theory of Languages.
 A microscopic theory (Statistical Mechanics) and Kinetics of Language may be introduced separately.
 * Each phase of a Language has Sub-Languages which are sub-Phases.
-Differentiation and Integration may take different structure at the sublevel for SubLanguages.
+Differentiation and Integration takes a more rigid structure at the sublevel for SubLanguages.
+That is, Calculus as a Language itself can be differentiated to go from the Calculus of a higher level Language (more fluid) to a lower level Language (more rigid).
+For example: The Differentiation operation on Distributions is more fluid than the Differentitation operation on functions.
+In other words, The Differentiation operation on functions is obtained by